mihirk284/GSoC2020/README.md

 <img src="media/rays2.png" width="360" height="300"> <img src="media/rays1.png" width="360" height="300">

 The above image shows the visual as ray lines.
-This is significantly faster to render and less cluttered than the triangle strips visual shown above.
+This is significantly faster to render, and less cluttered than the triangle strips visual shown above.

 ---